Struct biodivine_lib_bdd::Bdd

 pub(crate) fn push_node(&mut self, node: BddNode)

-(internal) Add a new node to an existing Bdd
+(internal) Add a new node to an existing Bdd, making the new node the root of the Bdd.

 sourcepub(crate) fn pointers(&self) -> Map<Range<usize>, fn(_: usize) -> BddPointer>